Have an upcoming event that you would like to share with Task Force and CHIP members? Click here for Message Dissemination form »

 Free or Reduced Cost Health Care and Services

-The CHIP and Access to Health Care Task Force have compiled a comprehensive listing of free or reduced cost health care services available through a variety of organizations and providers throughout Bergen County.
+The CHIP has compiled a comprehensive listing of free or reduced cost health care services available through a variety of organizations and providers throughout Bergen County.
 Categories of care/service include:

 - Medical, Dental & Pharmacy Services